Any-Property-Conditional Molecule Generation with Self-Criticism using Spanning Trees: Experiments

-The results are shown in Table \ref{tab:eff}.
-We see that base STGG (with random masking) reaches the best generative efficiency (\% of valid, novel, and unique molecules), but performs much worse than \highlight{\textbf{STGG+}} in terms of property conditioning.
-Our method sacrifice a small amount of generative efficiency (when compared to base STGG) in order to obtain much better property-conditioning; we see that our method generally obtains the smallest MAE.
-However, while the model performs optimally when using random guidance, it struggles with high guidance values when generating molecules for the impossible QED of 1.2861.
-Additionally, we observe that the model performs worse with the best-of-$5$ when generating molecules high logP, suggesting that the property predictor of STGG+ makes incorrect predictions for out-of-distribution high logP values.
+\textbf{Results.} We see in Table \ref{tab:eff} that base STGG (with random masking) reaches the best generative efficiency (\% of valid, novel, and unique molecules), but performs much worse than \highlight{\textbf{STGG+}} in terms of property conditioning.
+Our method sacrifices a small amount of generative efficiency (when compared to base STGG) in order to obtain much better property-conditioning; we see that our method generally obtains the smallest MAE.
+However, while the model performs optimally when using random guidance, it struggles with high guidance values when generating molecules for the impossible QED value of 1.2861.
+Additionally, we observe that the model performs worse with the best-of-$5$ when generating molecules with high logP, suggesting that the property predictor of STGG+ makes incorrect predictions for high out-of-distribution logP values.
+We also report the average of the top-100 molecules MAE (Top-100 MAE) instead of the top-1 MAE (MinMAE) for our STGG+ and base STGG (Table \ref{tab:eff_mean} in Appendix).

+For Top-100 MAE, STGG+ performs much better than STGG in all cases except for high QED, where STGG is slightly better.
+Random guidance is helpful for high QED and logP.